ibnYusrat/vimcode/README.md

 ## Custom settings:

 1. Pressing `CTRL` + `Down` and `CTRL` + `Up` moves the lines of code up and down.
 2. `d` is mapped to `"_d` which means it will delete the text instead of cutting it, and won't change clipboard.
-To Actually cut, you can use `c` followed by movement keys.
+To Actually `cut`, you can use `c` followed by movement keys.
+3. Also `x` will delete 1 charachter, instead of changing the clipboard.